-Following one of the iciest and snowiest Christmases in living memory, it is easy to mock an energy firm that advised everybody to turn down their central heating thermostats before the cold weather took hold over the country.
+Following one of the iciest and snowiest Christmases in living memory, it is easy to mock an energy firm that advised everybody to double glazing thermostats before the cold weather took hold over the country.

 However, Northern Gas Heating’s pre-Christmas message to turn thermostats down by one degree Celsius is not to be derided.
 In fact, the advice remains perfectly sensible even in the midst of a cold spell that shows little sign of relenting in the near future.
 In short, Northern Gas Heating is suggesting that consumers take more control over their fuel bills by more effectively controlling the level at which their homes are heated.
 As a decade of excess draws to a close in continued economic uncertainty, such advice has never seemed more appropriate.